alblubaugh/Amanda_Blubaugh-dataanalysis/README.md

 # Overview

+[This is the repository for Amanda Blubaugh's Data Analysis Exercise]( https://epid8060fall2019.github.io/Amanda_Blubaugh-dataanalysis-exercise/
+)

-This is a starter template for a data analysis exercise, containing data, a codebook and an RMarkdown file.
+This was created by a template for a data analysis exercise, containing data, a codebook and an RMarkdown file.

 It is set up as a small website.